AJFaraday/RailsPG/LOG.md

 2013-08-22 - Late Evening
 -------------------------

-This evening's dev was held back by two things, I will be going on holiday in a couple of days, and probably won't proceed much further with the game or a couple of weeks, and I was out for a meal with my colleagues.
+This evening`s dev was held back by two things, I will be going on holiday in a couple of days, and probably won`t proceed much further with the game or a couple of weeks, and I was out for a meal with my colleagues.

 So I took a step sideways and looked at the impending problem of line-of-sight.
-Which is a frustrating kind of problem, as it's very easy to do on paper, you just stick a ruler between two points and see if there's an obstacle in the way.
-On a big, cunky grid it's a harder kind of problem to do it mathematically.
+Which is a frustrating kind of problem, as it`s very easy to do on paper, you just stick a ruler between two points and see if there`s an obstacle in the way.
+On a big, cunky grid it`s a harder kind of problem to do it mathematically.

 Thankfully a lunch-time thinking session on a board yeilded a result from my boss, you assume half-way points and draw a line in increments along and up in the right direction until you hit your destination, or an obstacle.